Joey Votto Player Props: Reds vs. Dodgers

-The Cincinnati Reds, including Joey Votto (.250 on-base percentage in past 10 games, 60 points below season-long percentage), take on starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+Joey Votto, with a slugging percentage of .194 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Los Angeles Dodgers, with Emmet Sheehan on the mound, July 29 at 9:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3) against the Brewers.
+In his most recent game he had a hitless performance (0-for-4) against the Dodgers.

 Joey Votto Game Info & Props vs. the Dodgers